Les Voyages de l'âme: Touring and promotion

 Alcest began streaming the album in full online on January 4, 2012, two days in advance of the album's official release date.
 The band toured across Europe for much of early 2012 in support of the album, and in September 2012 they played in Nagoya, Osaka, and Tokyo in Japan for the first time.

 A music video directed by Julien Marie for the song "Autre temps" was released on December 1, 2011.
-Neige was very involved in the direction of the video, saying that "I gave him the directions.
+Neige was very involved in the video's direction, saying, "I gave him the directions.
 Where to go; what to speak about; what kind of images I wanted to have; casting.
 Pretty much everything had a direction.
 It's not me who filmed the video; it's him."
 He discussed the concept behind the video, explaining that it's about "the contrast between the fact that nature is moving, changing but still is here and will always be here.
 And the humans are just going here and disappearing very, very quickly.
 So it's very contrasted.
 But you can see many things. [...]
 And the ocean is the symbol of immortality in a way because life is the symbol of — water is the symbol of life."
-Following the release of the album, the band released a second video for the albums' title track on May 21, 2012.
-The video was directed, edited and written by Toshadeva Palani.
+Following the release of the album, the band released a second video for the title track on May 21, 2012.
+The video was directed, edited, and written by Toshadeva Palani.